Ring Photography Tips

 4. Use some kind of prop

-5. Find your own style
+5. Find your style

 Don’t try to copy someone else’s style of Ring Photography (unless it suits you of course).
 Ring Photography is about being creative and experimenting.
-The biggest compliment for me is when somebody tells me that I have my own style of Ring Photography.
+The biggest compliment for me is when somebody tells me that I have my style of Ring Photography.

 6. Use the right Post Processing Software